kyoto-shift/ktrysmt.github.io/about.md

 profile: true
 ---

 I am a Japanese web developer and live in Japan.
 I'm interested in Javascript, Golang, Vim, AWS, and Docker.

-My Skills for web development are below;

 # Education